Defending False Domestic Violence Claims and Accusations in NC

 • Any other violent illegal act towards a person with which the offender has a personal relationship

 Thus, the person accusing you of domestic violence must show that any of the above were caused by you.
-It can be very difficult to defend against such allegations.
+Proving innocence in domestic violence cases can be very difficult, but with strong legal representation, you can effectively challenge false claims.

 If a judge finds that you may have committed an act of domestic violence, they may issue a temporary restraining order for ten days on just the alleged victim’s word and before you are given a chance to share your side of the story.
 The order may require that you: